jerryhopper/sw-osbase/README.md

 # sw-osbox-base

-OSBox dietpi image configuration for osbox.
+this is a OSBox dietpi image configuration for osbox.

 These file are for use with a DietPi image ( dietpi.com)